This topic describes how to use the data transmission service to migrate data from an Oracle database to an Oracle tenant of OceanBase Database.

 The data transmission service does not support incremental synchronization of a table in which all columns are of a LOB type, which can be BLOB, CLOB, or NCLOB.

-If a table does not have the primary key but contains data of the LOB type, the reverse incremental migration of the table can suffer poor data quality.
+If a table does not have a primary key but contains data of the large object (LOB) type, the reverse incremental migration of the table can suffer poor data quality.

 Data source identifiers and user accounts must be globally unique in the data transmission system.